-This minor is open to all undergraduate students except those with a major in Turfgrass Science.
+The minor in Turf Grass Science is open to all undergraduate students at NC State University, with the exception of those enrolled in the Turfgrass Science major.
 It is designed for students majoring in Plant and Soil Sciences, Biological Sciences, Horticultural Science, Parks & Recreation and related disciplines but will be of interest to a wide variety of students desiring expertise in establishing and maintaining turfgrass areas.
 Students will gain an understanding of the techniques required to successfully establish and manage turfgrasses commonly grown throughout the United States.
 This knowledge will improve the student’s ability to provide high quality turfgrass cover for a variety of situations including home lawns, commercial grounds, parks and other areas.

-The Turfgrass Science minor requires a minimum of 16 hours.
-Students are required to complete 11 credits of required courses and enough elective courses to total at least 16 credit hours.
+A minimum of 16 hours is required for the minor in Turfgrass.
+Students are required to complete 11 credits of required courses and a minimum of 5 credits of restricted elective courses.
 A minimum grade of ‘C-‘ or better is required in each course selected.
 No courses for the minor may be taken using the S/U option.
-The minor should be declared at the time the student accumulates 60-70 credit hours.

 Required Courses (11 credit hours)

 - CS 200 Intro.
 Turfgrass Management (4 cr)

 - CS 400 Turf Cultural Systems (3 cr)

 - SSC 200 Soil Science (3 cr)

 - SSC 201 Soil Science Laboratory (1 cr)

 - CS 465 Environmental Issues in Turf Management (3 cr)

 - CS 470 Turfgrass Pest Management (2 cr)